PowerCommands/KubernetesTutorials/README.md

 [Deploy your first app](Docs/Deploy-Your-First-App.md)

-Learn about how to make simple queries against your kubernetes kluster, and apply your deployment.
+Learn about how to make simple queries against your kubernetes cluster, and apply your deployment.

 [Setup a MS SQL database Server](Docs/Percistent-Storage.md)